CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 Client applications need a resolver to use DNS.
 This is standard integrated in the common operating systems.
 However, it must be ensured that the resolvers of the internal IT systems use the internal resolving DNS servers for name resolution.
 Under no circumstances should you consult external DNS servers by default.
 In addition, the DNS suffixes used by the resolvers should also be specified, for example * bsi.bund.de *.
 This automatically adds the rest of the domain name to the Fully Qualified Domain Name (FQDN) * hostx.bsi.bund.de * when * * name * resolves the name.

 #### APP.3.6.M4 Secure basic configuration of a DNS server
 Servers are attractive targets for attackers.
-If they manage to manipulate these servers, they can affect all services that use DNS, such as web servers, email servers, or remote administration applications.
+If they manage to manipulate those servers, they can affect all services that use DNS, such as web servers, email servers, or remote administration applications.
 Therefore, a thorough basic configuration of DNS servers is essential.

 ** DNS server version **